 Two Types of Wrong

-There are two offenders in this category.
-The first type I wouldn’t call offenders at all.
+There are two types of offenders in this moon misinformation category.
+The first type I wouldn’t really call offenders at all.
 They’re the people new to Moon magick, baby witches, and people who haven’t figured out how to track Moon phases.
 These people I correct just because they aren’t to blame because they’re new to something and haven’t figured it out yet.
 I assume (hopefully correctly most of the time) that they really do want to know the information.
 Frankly, when you’re really new to Moon magick/witchcraft, you cannot tell the difference between a void Moon, a Libra Moon, and a Scorpio Moon, because you’re still building your instincts.
-That they can mistake a Scorpio Moon to be a Libra Moon isn’t their fault, but I do assume that they would want to know.
+That they can mistake the energy of a Scorpio Moon for the energy of a Libra Moon isn’t their fault, but I do assume that they would want to know.
 Over time you’ll figure out the little signs for each member of the zodiac, but that takes time.
 I am always as polite as possible when I post these corrections because I want them to be receptive to the information.

 Many of the Full and New Moon dates for 2017 are tricky this year, with a lot of them occurring very late at night, and switching signs by the following evening.
 April’s Full Moon is one of those.
 While a lot of people will surely report that it’s on the 11th, which it technically is, by the evening of the 11th it’s in another sign.